 Breakfast and check in started at 7:30 and it was a great time to get together with faculty to talk about projects they were doing in their classes, and what we had done in ours.
-The keynote speaker, Dr. Michael Wesch, talked about how he was using social media in his classroom to get students more engaged in learning.
-He made a collaborative work environment so that his students would be able to learn all they could from each other and then put it together in a multimedia project.

 Then it was off to the sessions.